holgerk/jsonlv/README.md

       }
     }
     ```
-    → `context.empty` is not the index because it empty
+    → `context.empty` is not indexed, because the value is empty
   - If one property contains more then 10 different values:
     - the property is removed from index
     - and the property is blacklisted, so that it will skipped in the future
-    - the `index_drop` message to the connected client
+    - the `drop_index` send message to the connected client

 ---